In this Article:

 To calculate this data, we used the provided muzzle velocity from each round, a 7lb rifle for all rounds, and an average powder charge that was provided by several common and reliable loading sources.
 We went a bit conservative with the powder charges since we are dealing with factory loads which tend to not be loaded to capacity.

-From this graph, we see that the 6.5 CM rounds have anywhere from 3-9 more ft.lbs of energy than the .243 Win rounds.
+From this graph, we see that the 6.5 CM rounds have anywhere from 3-9 more ft. lbs of energy than the .243 Win rounds.
 It’s pretty obvious that the 6.5 CM rounds generate more recoil, but we have to put it into perspective.
-The amount of recoil that the 6.5 CM rounds are generating are still relatively light compared to other hunting and long range rounds.
+The amount of recoil that the 6.5 CM rounds are generating is still relatively light compared to other hunting and long-range rounds.